Washington State Library Microsoft Imagine Academy

-Microsoft IT Academy (ITA) program provides industry-leading technology skills to help bridge the skills gap.
+Microsoft Imagine Academy program provides industry-leading technology skills to help bridge the skills gap.

-To gain access to the IT Academy and begin taking online classes, find and click on your library's name on the 'WSL Microsoft IT Academy Participating Libraries' page.
-When possible we have provided a link to the library's IT Academy information page; many libraries allow direct access to the IT Academy through their website, others may require that you visit the library in person.
+To gain access to the Imagine Academy and begin taking online classes, find and click on your library's name on the 'WSL Microsoft Imagine Academy Participating Libraries' page.
+When possible we have provided a link to the library's Imagine Academy information page; many libraries allow direct access to the Imagine Academy through their website, others may require that you visit the library in person.

 - Help Washington citizens attain industry-recognized Microsoft Office and IT skills and certifications to enable them to be competitive in the rapidly evolving 21st century workplace.